The influence of thermal effects on the breakup of thin films of nanometric thickness: Results

 Next, we consider the influence of substrate thickness.
 Similarly to Fig.~\ref{thicksub_fig:T_avg_and_h_evolving_films_Bi}, Figs.~\ref{thicksub_fig:T_avg_and_h_evolving_films_Hs}(a) and (b) show the midpoint film thickness and average film temperature, but for varying $H_{\rm s}$.
 Here the Biot number is fixed at ${\rm Bi}=0.1$.
-The main finding is that varying $H_{\rm s}$ does not alter the dewetting speed of the film as much as ${\rm Bi}$, see Fig.~\ref{thicksub_fig:T_avg_and_h_evolving_films_Hs}(a).
 From Fig.~\ref{thicksub_fig:T_avg_and_h_evolving_films_Hs}(a), we see that increasing substrate thickness increases the dewetting speed by only a small amount.
 Since in Fig.~\ref{thicksub_fig:T_avg_and_h_evolving_films_Hs}(b) films on thinner substrates are seen to achieve higher temperatures, the film on the thinnest substrate, $H_{\rm s}=5$, has lowest viscosity and dewets fastest in (a).
 The observed increase in peak temperature with substrate thickness, and the similar LLs for ${\rm Bi}=0.1$, are consistent with Figs.~\ref{thicksub_fig:flat_film_contours}(c) and (d).
 For completeness, we include the analog of Fig.~\ref{thicksub_fig:T_avg_and_h_evolving_films_Hs} for the case ${\rm Bi}=0.2$ in Appendix~\ref{thicksub_Bi_0.2_case} and show that the findings are again consistent.

 To summarize, varying substrate thickness ($H_{\rm s}$) and heat loss from the lower surface (Bi) may result in films that solidify prior to complete dewetting.
 We will see in Section~\ref{thicksub_3D_evolving_films} that the substrate thickness may play a significant role in determining the final configurations of the 3D films.